neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ### Initialize a new project

-Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.

 1. Click the **New Project** button to create a new project.